isaacST08/Data_Compression_Algorithm/docs-src/main.typ

-Since there are no sequential bytes from the 7-byte-chunk that can be compressed by encoding their multiplicity, this sub-algorithm uses the fact that the data value from every byte of the source data is only from
+Since there are no sequential bytes from the 7-byte-chunk that can be compressed by encoding their multiplicity, this sub-algorithm uses the fact that every data byte of the source data has values from
-$mono("0x00")$ to $mono("0x7F")$ to _condense_ the data by removing the unused high-order-bit from every data byte.
+$mono("0x00")$ to only $mono("0x7F")$ to _condense_ the data by removing the unused high-order-bit from every data byte.
 This sub-algorithm becomes more efficient when it can condense more bytes at once so it can aggregate all the "saved" high-order-bits together into the saving of an entire byte.
-To do this, after meeting the condition for using this sub-algorithm from the contents of the _7-byte-chunk_, it will look more bytes ahead to determine if there are more bytes with a multiplicity of less than three that can be encoded into this byte set with the desired result of saving an entire byte.
+To do this, after meeting the condition for using this sub-algorithm from the contents of the _7-byte-chunk_, it will look for additional bytes _past_ those in the 7-byte-chunk to determine if there are more bytes with a multiplicity of less than three that can be encoded into this byte set with the desired result of saving an entire byte.
+Since there are only certain multiples of bytes that result in saving whole bytes, the number of bytes additionally collected into this encoding are specifically chosen and are outlined #link(<tbl:extension_codes>)[below].

+=== Header Byte

 Like case 1, this case also uses a header byte to provide information about the following set of bytes.
 This header byte is a _partial_ header byte, meaning